HaluMem: Evaluating Hallucinations in Memory Systems of Agents: Experiments

-In the memory updating task, all systems achieve correct update rates below 50\%, and except for Supermemory, their performance drops considerably on HaluMem-Long.
-Systems showing better performance in memory integrity also tend to exhibit higher update accuracy, but all suffer omission rates above 50\%.
+In the memory updating task, most systems perform poorly, and their performance drops considerably on HaluMem-Long.
+Systems showing better performance in memory integrity also tend to exhibit higher update accuracy, but most systems suffer omission rates above 50\%.
 This issue primarily stems from insufficient coverage in memory extraction: when the pre-update memories are not extracted, related updates cannot be properly processed.
 Moreover, the fact that all systems exhibit hallucination rates below 2\% does not necessarily imply strong hallucination suppression, since very few samples actually enter the update stage.
 Overall, \textbf{current systems face a clear bottleneck in memory updating: the extraction and updating stages lack stable linkage, resulting in low accuracy and high omission rates.}

 In the memory question-answering task, the best-performing systems are also those that perform well in memory integrity and memory updating, further highlighting the crucial role of memory extraction.
 For example, Mem0 and Mem0-Graph show clear performance declines on HaluMem-Long compared to HaluMem-Medium, which strongly correlates with their substantial reduction in extracted memory points.
-However, all systems achieve answer accuracies below 56\%, with both hallucination rate and omission rate remaining high, and their overall performance further decreases on HaluMem-Long.
+However, all systems achieve answer accuracies below 70\%, with both hallucination rate and omission rate remaining high, and their overall performance further decreases on HaluMem-Long.
 This demonstrates that \textbf{current memory systems' QA performance depends heavily on the sufficiency and accuracy of upstream memory extraction, and remains prone to factual deviation and memory confusion under interference or extended context conditions.}